qqianfeng/panda-simulator/README.md

-- Supports MoveIt planning and control for Franka Panda Emika robot and arm and Franka Gripper.
+- Supports MoveIt planning and control for Franka Panda Emika robot and DLR-HIT hand.